el-amoura/bank/README.md

 # Accessing Swagger interface

 - Go to the swagger link [here](http://ec2-18-156-33-147.eu-central-1.compute.amazonaws.com:8090/api/swagger-ui.html#/).
+You will find two available controllers:
+    - user-controller
+    - savings-account-controller

-- Click on `data-warehouse-controller` button
+- Click on `user-controller` button
 - Now you will see the available API methods
--- `/addOne` : used to add one entry in the database -- `/get`: used to retrieve a list of entries for a given data source and campaign -- `/queryData`: used for running different types of queries on the available test data.
+-- `/create` : create a new user in the database
+-- `/id`: retrieve a user from the database with the user id -- `/identification`: retrieve a user from the database with the user identification (personal identification number)

 # Calling the available methods with Swagger
 - In the Swagger interface click on the method you want to test